MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 The Dash app will make http requests to the Flask API, wich will in turn interact with either the PostgreSQL database by writing or reading records to it, or the ML model by serving it for real-time inference.

 If you are already familiar with Dash, you know that it is built on top of Flask.
-So we could've basically got rid of the API and put everything within the dash code.
+So we could basically get rid of the API and put everything within the dash code.

-We chose not to do this for a very simple reason: **making the logic and the visualization parts independant**.
-Indeed when having a separated API, we could with very little effort replace the Dash app with any other frontend technology, or add a mobile or desktop app.
+We chose not to for a very simple reason: **it makes the logic and the visualization parts independant**.
+Indeed, because we have a separated API, we can with very little effort replace the Dash app with any other frontend technology, or add a mobile or desktop app.

 Now, let's have a closer look at how those blocks are built.